-The Young Traveler’s Network series showcases candid guest interviews of young people worldwide and the inspiring stories of how they navigate their lives and travels.
+The Young Traveler’s Network series shares personal narratives and candid interviews of young travelers around the world and the inspiring stories of how they navigate their lives and travels.
 They share their stories to educate, inspire, and empower others to see the world!

 The corporation connects youth with environmentally related work around the States for travel.
 They stem from the Civilian Conservation Corps, a program established in 1933 by President Franklin D. Roosevelt that gave young men jobs through conservation projects.

 Here's why I decided to join, why I'd highly recommend it (especially if you want to travel), and how you can apply, too.